TKA: History

-In 1989, the soundtrack of the film Lean on Me featured the single "You Are the One", which hit #91 on the Billboard Hot 100.[1].
+In 1989, the soundtrack of the film Lean on Me featured the single "You Are the One", which hit #91 on the Billboard Hot 100.

 The album Louder Than Love was released in 1990, accompanied by its first single, "I Won't Give Up on You", a slick contemporary R&B groove that was quite a departure from their earlier material, stylistically.
 1991 saw even more diversity of sound with the release of the singles "Crash (Have Some Fun)", a house music hit that featured a rap vocal by Michelle Visage of the group Seduction; "Give Your Love to Me," produced by Frankie Cutlass, and "Louder Than Love."

 That same year the trio also performed the song "Are You for Real" on the popular syndicated television program It's Showtime at the Apollo.

-As a result of Freestyle's waning popularity as a new age of music dawned and internal group discourse, the trio stopped recording soon after the single "Louder Than Love" was released.
+As a result of freestyle's waning popularity as a new age of music dawned and internal group discord, the trio stopped recording soon after the single "Louder Than Love" was released.
 A greatest hits package was released in 1992, with a new track, "Maria", which was released as a single.

 Following the split, the members of TKA went on to pursue independent interests.
-Kayel recorded under the name K7 and had a hit hip-hop album called Swing, Batta, Swing, which contained the hit singles "Zunga Zeng," produced by Frankie Cutlass (which interpolated and was loosely based on Reggae legend Yellowman's 1983 early Dancehall hit "Zungguzungguguzungguzeng"); "Come, Baby, Come;" and the Cab Calloway-influenced "Hi De Ho."
+Kayel recorded under the name K7 and had a hit hip-hop album titled Swing, Batta, Swing, which contains the hit singles "Zunga Zeng" produced by Frankie Cutlass (which interpolates and was loosely based on reggae musician Yellowman's 1983 early dancehall hit "Zungguzungguguzungguzeng"), "Come Baby Come", and the Cab Calloway-influenced "Hi De Ho".
 Tony established a production company in New York, and Angel formed the contemporary R&B group Goodfellaz.

 The trio reunited in 2001 and recorded the album Forever, which was released by Tommy Boy shortly before that company ended its joint venture with Warner Bros.
 Records.
-For the first time in the history of TKA, the release featured Tony's lead vocal on one track, "In a Manner of Speaking."
+For the first time in the history of TKA, the release featured Tony's lead vocal on one track, "In a Manner of Speaking".